himotoyoshi/carray/guides/users/README.md

 ## Reading order

+[Introduction](introduction.md) comes first: what CArray is, and how the guide is arranged.
+It carries no number, because it is front matter rather than chapter zero — the `rake pdf:*` task names it explicitly and places it ahead of the numbered chapters, which sort into reading order on their own.

 The first eight chapters are the core walkthrough — read them in order to learn CArray from scratch.